• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-In 1911 fined by German authorities in Gniezno for organisation of educational lectured without police permit.
+In 1911, fined by the German authorities in Gniezno for organising an educational lecture without notifying the police.

 After German invasion of Poland in 09.1939 and start of the World War II arrested on 08.09.1939 by the Germans.